Jess Lee (Malaysian singer): 2014-2015: "Heaven/Cliff"

-On 27 February 2015, Jess Lee participated in the third season of the Hunan Television's program I Am a Singer and became the last contestant in the ninth week.
+On 27 February 2015, Lee participated in the third season of the Hunan Television's program I Am a Singer and became the last contestant in the ninth week.
 She received 214 votes and ranked fifth, and ranked fourth with A-Lin (who received 215 votes) and lost by one vote.
 In September of the same year, Jess Lee participated in the Jiangxi TV's program The Playlist.